-- 2. We call on federal and state policymakers and commercial payers and health systems to take specific steps to enable and incentivize wider availability of the Collaborative Care Model (CoCM), which has been shown across more than 79 randomized controlled trials to be effective in improving outcomes related to depression and anxiety, medication use, mental health quality of life, and patient satisfaction, when compared to usual care.
-Use of the model is currently supported by Medicare, many commercial payers, and some state Medicaid plans, and is facilitated by designated Current Procedural Terminology and Healthcare Common Procedure Coding System billing codes. - 3.
-Where CoCM is not the preferred model, we call on federal and state policymakers and commercial payers and health systems to take specific steps to improve outcomes for individuals with serious mental health and substance use conditions in specialty care through the use of models including Certified Community Behavioral Health Clinics that, in coordination with physical health care, provide 24-hour crisis care and integrate mental health and substance use treatments and services.
+- 2. We call on federal and state policymakers and commercial payers and health systems to take specific steps to enable and incentivize wider availability of the Collaborative Care Model (CoCM), which has been shown across more than 79 randomized controlled trials to be effective in improving outcomes related to depression and anxiety, medication use, mental health quality of life, and patient satisfaction, when compared to usual care.1 Use of the model is currently supported by Medicare, many commercial payers, and some state Medicaid plans, and is facilitated by designated Current Procedural Terminology and Healthcare Common Procedure Coding System billing codes. - 3.
+Where CoCM is not the preferred model, we call on federal and state policymakers and commercial payers and health systems to take specific steps to improve outcomes for individuals with mental health and substance use conditions through the use of effective methods for integrating mental health and substance use treatment in primary care. - 4.
+We call on federal and state policymakers and commercial payers and health systems to take specific steps to improve outcomes for individuals with serious mental health and substance use conditions through the use of models such as Certified Community Behavioral Health Clinics that-in coordination with physical health care-provide 24-hour crisis care and integrate mental health and substance use treatments and services in specialty care.